pravinmed/UKF/README.md

 * indent using spaces
 * set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as much as possible.

-## Generating Additional Data

-This is optional!

-If you'd like to generate your own radar and lidar modify the code in `highway.h` to alter the cars.
-Also check out `tools.cpp` to change how measurements are taken, for instance lidar markers could be the (x,y) center of bounding boxes by scanning the PCD environment and performing clustering.
-This is similar to what was done in Sensor Fusion Lidar Obstacle Detection.

 ## Project Instructions and Rubric

 This information is only accessible by people who are already enrolled in Sensor Fusion.